TheZedxD/ErikOS/README.md

 - **Diagnostics** self-check tool

 ## User data
 Each profile's files are isolated in `DRIVE/users/<id>` on the server.
+File API requests must include the profile's `X-User-Id` (or a `user` parameter) so the backend can resolve paths within that sandbox.
 Profiles are limited to five to keep things tidy.

 ## Installation